Park Home – Your Questions Answered

 Holiday parks are designed and built for holiday and leisure purposes.

-Residential parks are designed and built for people to live on them.
+Residential parks are designed and managed for people to live on them.

-A residential park rarely has such facilities and tend to look and feel more like communities or villages because they are designed for living in, not holidays.
+A residential park rarely has such facilities and tends to look and feel more like a community or village because they are designed for living in, not holidays.

 What is a mixed park?

-I’ve heard some horror stories, what do I need to look out for when buying a residential caravan, lodge or park home?
+What do I need to look out for when buying a park home?

 Here are some things to look for: